Regular polytope: Convex polygons and polyhedra

 The earliest surviving mathematical treatment of regular polygons and polyhedra comes to us from ancient Greek mathematicians.
 The five Platonic solids were known to them.
-Pythagoras knew of at least three of them and Theaetetus (c.
+Pythagoras knew of at least three of them, and Theaetetus (c.
 417 BC – 369 BC) described all five.
 Later, Euclid wrote a systematic study of mathematics, publishing it under the title Elements, which built up a logical theory of geometry and number theory.
-His work concluded with mathematical descriptions of the five Platonic solids.
+His work concluded with mathematical descriptions of the five Platonic solids inscribed in a sphere and compares the ratios of their edges to the radius of the sphere.